CBEP-SoCB-Details/Wolfs_Neck_N_Deposition/Graphics/NTN_Aggregated_graphics.md

 ## Add Data Quality Flag

-THe data validation metadata for these data includes the following
+The data validation metadata for these data includes the following
 statement:

 > Three Completeness Criteria form the basis for the decision to include